Command Reference

 Show product status — whether each product is up-to-date, stale, or restorable from cache.

-rsconstruct auto
+rsconstruct smart auto

 Auto-detect relevant processors and add them to rsconstruct.toml.
 Scans the project for files matching each processor’s conventions and checks that the required tools are installed.
 Only adds new sections — existing processor sections are preserved.
+Requires config.

-rsconstruct auto
+rsconstruct smart auto

 Example output: